alex4578/apollo/docs/source/resources/faq.md

 #### Should I use Node.js for schema development?

 There are GraphQL server tools available for most popular languages, but it is recommended to use [apollo-server](https://www.apollographql.com/server), which is built on top of Node.js.
 Using a node.js server is beneficial, because of its ability to be run nearly anywhere (including the edge), and the wide knowledge of Node.js across development teams.
-Read more about why Node.js is recommended [here](../fundamentals/tips.html#javascript).

 #### How do I wrap existing APIs?